2019 Release Notes

 Several additions to the public REST API of IQ Server were made to help automate the management of users and their roles:

-We now support generation of SBOM using industry standard CycloneDX specifications.
-The new CycloneDX REST API - v2 returns a SBOM containing coordinates and licenses for components in a scan report.
+We support the generation of SBOM using industry-standard CycloneDX specifications.
+The new CycloneDX REST API returns an SBOM containing coordinates and licenses for components in a scan report.

 Release 69 (July 2019)